Brooks Instrument variable area flow meter family of products includes the Sho-Rate, GT1600, MT3809, and MT3750 Series.

 - No external power required – Rotameters are mechanical devices that do not require power to provide gas or liquid flow measurement.
 Since power isn’t necessary, users install rotameters in hazardous and remote areas where it is expensive to supply power.

 - You can see the process – Users can easily read the flow measurement and look into their process.
 For example, does the process look dirty or cloudy?
 If so, the filters may need to be changed.
-Also, is the process the correct color?
+Also, is the process the correct colour?
 Are there bubbles in the liquid?

 - Rotameters are cost effective – Both rotameter price and function contribute to savings on the job.
 Rotameters can be installed with other flow measurement technologies and can also be used to complement each other at an economical price.